FAQ

 What are the legal requirements for working as a temporary worker in Germany?

 In Germany, temporary workers must fulfil certain legal conditions in order to be able to work.
-The conditions for temporary workers include valid work permit and compliance with legal regulations on working hours, minimum wages and occupational health and safety.
+The conditions for temporary workers include a valid work permit and compliance with legal regulations on working hours, minimum wages and occupational health and safety.

 Temporary employment agencies must have a licence to operate as a temporary employment agency.
 These conditions serve to protect employees and ensure a fair and equitable working environment.